sassoftware/iot-kubernetes-monitoring-esp/README.md

      as described in the [Access the Dashboards](#access-the-dashboards) section.
    * The `GRAFANA_AUTHENTICATION` property allows you to choose `LDAP` or `OAUTH` as the authentication method.
-   * The `ESP_GRAFANA_PLUGIN_VERSION` property allows for the SAS Event Stream Processing Data Source Plug-in for Grafana to be automatically deployed during installation.
+   * The `ESP_GRAFANA_PLUGIN_VERSION` property allows for the SAS Event Stream Processing Data Source Plug-in for Grafana to be automatically deployed.
 The plug-in works only with `OAUTH` authentication, with the property being ignored for any other authentication method.
 For more information, see [SAS Event Stream Processing Data Source Plug-in for Grafana](https://github.com/sassoftware/grafana-esp-plugin).
    * The `LOKI_ENABLED` property must be set to `True` for SAS Event Stream Processing project logs to be monitored.